 - Public Sector – Schools, universities, local authorities

 In order to establish a successful business, you need to thoroughly understand your target industry before you start investing.
-For that reason, we’ve complied a straightforward Embroidery Business Start-up Plan which will assist you through the thought process and help you to make informative decisions.
+As a result, we’ve complied a straightforward Embroidery Business Start-up Plan to assist you through the thought process and help you to make informative decisions.

 You will need to:

 - plan your embroidery business by setting your goals, researching equipment and software and planning your work space.

 - price your embroidery, including the creation of an embroidery price list, production schedule and your projections and cash flow statement

 - market your embroidery business firstly at local level, then by selecting your market niche and creating your marketing materials